sanand0/tools-in-data-science-public/json.md

 with open('output.json', 'w') as f:
     json.dump(data, f, indent=2)

-# Read JSON data a Pandas DataFrame.
+# Read JSON data into a Pandas DataFrame.
 JSON data is typically stored as an array of objects.
 import pandas as pd
 df = pd.read_json('data.json')